ksami/pdftoimage/README.md

 npm module for converting a pdf file to an image (png, jpeg, tiff, svg) using pdftocairo from [Poppler](https://poppler.freedesktop.org/).

 ## Installation
+Make sure `pdftocairo` is installed and on your path, then
 ```
 npm install pdftoimage
 ```